HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ##### More in depth statistics

 Serious buyers looking at domain investing can use websites like Semrush or [Mangools](https://mangools.com/) To get more in depth statistics like number of backlinks, backlink content, historical site traffic, keyword tracking to determine the next popular domain names and a myriad of other things.
-These tools can cost a lot of money and some are not beginner friendly, but they can give you valuable insights as to your domain's history and ideas for metadata keywords to boost your seo.
+These tools can cost a lot of money and some are not beginner friendly, but they can give you valuable insights as to your domain's history and ideas for metadata keywords to boost your SEO.